gesievi/RADii/docs/tutorial/Quick_Guide/1_LV_Exploration.rst

 Length: ca. 20 min

-This tutorial, is based on the Setup_, in case you have not read through it please do this first.
+This tutorial, is based on the Setup_ guide.

-It will introduce the basics of the Radii Viewer and the Radii Grashopper plugin, on the basis of the introduction given at the Immersive Design Studio at ETH D-Arch.
-It will teach you first how to explore a model on Radii and then how you send it to someone else.
+It will introduce the basics of the Radii Viewer and the Radii Grashopper plugin.
+It will teach you how to explore a model with Radii and how you send(upload)

 ======================